Brandon-Baz/ThunderAI/docs/ChatGPT_Web_Session_Analysis.md

 ThunderAI initializes a ChatGPT web session using the following mechanisms:

+#### Browser Session Initialization
-- **Session Initialization**: The session is authenticated by sending a GET request to `https://chatgpt.com/api/auth/session` with `credentials: 'include'`.
+The session is authenticated by sending a `GET` request to `https://chatgpt.com/api/auth/session` with the `credentials: 'include'` option.
 This ensures that browser cookies are used for session validation.

 - **Cookie Management**: Cookies are managed automatically by the browser.
 These cookies are essential for maintaining the session state.

+#### Cookie Management
+Cookies are automatically handled by the browser and are critical for maintaining the session state.
+They store authentication information required for seamless interactions with the ChatGPT web interface.
 - **Session Tokens**: Tokens are not explicitly handled in the code; instead, the browser's cookies are used for authentication.

+#### Session Token Handling
+Session tokens are not directly managed in the codebase.
+Instead, the browser's cookies are leveraged for authentication, simplifying the session management process.
 - **Header Management**: Requests include standard headers like `Content-Type: application/json`.
 No custom headers are added for session management.

+#### Request Headers
+All HTTP requests include the `Content-Type: application/json` header to specify the format of the request body.
+No additional custom headers are required for session management.
 - **Session State**: The session state is determined by the response from the `/auth/session` endpoint, which indicates whether the user is authenticated.

+#### Authentication State Management
+The authentication state is validated by querying the `/auth/session` endpoint.
+If the response indicates that the user is not authenticated, the system prompts the user to log in to the ChatGPT web interface.

 Relevant files:
 - `js/mzta-chatgpt-loader.js`